mjstealey/predictable-workflow-failures/README.md

 5. Add a test case in `tests/test_scenarios.py`

 The `ScenarioMetadata` must include a `failure_category` from the set `{none, data, resource, code, cascade}` so that `workflow-monitor` can use it as a classification label.

+## Limitations

+This project has been developed and tested on a single-host setup: **macOS arm64** running Pegasus 5.1.2 (Homebrew) and HTCondor 25.6.1 with a `minicondor` personal pool.
+All generated workflows use `sharedfs` data configuration and target a local `condorpool` execution site.

+Behavior may differ on other setups:

+- **Linux clusters / HPC** — Shared filesystem paths, scratch directories, and `getenv=True` assumptions may not apply.
+Multi-node pools with separate submit and execute hosts will need site catalog adjustments.
+- **Non-shared filesystems** — Workflows assume `sharedfs` mode.
+Deployments using `condorio` or `nonsharedfs` require changes to the data configuration and may alter how staging failures (e.g., `missing_input`) manifest.
+- **Pegasus Python path** — Generated scripts hardcode `/opt/homebrew/opt/pegasus/lib/pegasus/python` for the Pegasus API.
+Other installations (pip, RPM, tarball) will need this path updated or `PYTHONPATH` set.
+- **HTCondor policy expressions** — `periodic_hold` expressions for `memory_exceeded` and `timeout` scenarios depend on ClassAd attributes (`ResidentSetSize`, `JobCurrentStartDate`) that may behave differently under cgroup v1 vs. v2, or when slot partitioning is configured.
+- **Signal handling** — Exit codes 137 (SIGKILL) and 139 (SIGSEGV) are generated via `kill -SIG $$` in shell scripts; signal delivery semantics can vary across shells and container runtimes.